david284/MMC-SERVER/README.md

 In the folder where MMC is cloned or copied locally, at the command line run 'npm install' to load all dependancies - this may take a little while, so please be patient

 ### Windows
 There is a dedicated [Windows install stript](InstallAndRun/Windows/installMMC.cmd).
 You may download this to your local machine and "Run as Administrator".
 After confirming the execution at the Windows prompts the script will check and install NodeJS, Git and MMC.
-It will also create MMC link icons on the Desktop and in the start menu.
+It will also create MMC link icons on the Desktop and in the start menu to run MMC.

 ## Connection
 On startup, a dialog will be displayed, expecting a layout to be selected before the 'proceed' option can be clicked